FReeshabh/xblog/_posts/2020-04-01-Illusion_of_Choice_Linux.md

 ---

 # Illusion of Choice: Linux Edition
 It's always hard to pinpoint the audience this blog is being written for, but then I end up realizing it's mostly just written for me.
 However if anyone else happens to come across this.
 Aces!
 You get a unicorn, just not from me.
 Aside from the weak attempt at humor/humour gained from watching too much British telly over this quarantine break, here's some rambling.
+(Keep reading find the best OS, distro, GUI to work in the most efficient way!)

 To follow through this incoherent jumble of thoughts I expect the following from you:
 1. A little familiarity with Linux (if you correct me by saying GNU/Linux, or GNU+Linux, I am legally obligated to burn a GNU plushie, so let's not harm little Gnu's shall we?)